Chukwuebuka-favour/Ufactory-xarm-ut850-Robotic-Arm/README.md

 ```

+After performing instruction 6, run instruction 5 again from you workspace dirctory **uf850_ws**.
+So as to build and add the line sbove to the build

 ### 7. Lauch the package in RViz2
 Run the command in your terminal, with the current directory the workspace created **uf850_ws**
 ```bash